 AARP Hearing Center

-All of us have experienced light sensitivity at some time or other, but some people are extremely intolerant of light.
-It’s known as photophobia, “when normal light causes discomfort or pain in people, to the point where they want to avoid it,” says Kathleen Digre, M.D., a professor of ophthalmology and neurology at the John A. Moran Eye Center, University of Utah, in Salt Lake City.
+All of us have experienced light sensitivity at some time or other, but some people are extremely intolerant of bright light.
+This condition, known as photophobia, occurs “when normal light causes discomfort or pain in people, to the point where they want to avoid it,” says Kathleen Digre, M.D., a professor of ophthalmology and neurology at the John A. Moran Eye Center, University of Utah, in Salt Lake City.

 The source of discomfort might be a sunny day, a lighted computer screen, bright fluorescent lighting in a store, or oncoming headlights at night.

-Some people may even become disabled, says Stephen Silberstein, a Philadelphia-based neurologist affiliated with Jefferson Health-Thomas Jefferson University Hospitals.
+Some people may even become disabled, says Stephen Silberstein, Professor of Neurology and Director of the Jefferson Headache Center at Thomas Jefferson University Hospitals.
 “I have seen patients who literally cannot leave their house without dark sunglasses because of an increased sensitivity to light."
+That said, photophobia itself is not classified as a disability.
+However, it can be a symptom of a disability, such as a traumatic brain injury (TBI).

-Actually, photophobia isn't a condition but a symptom of other conditions.
-Though the list of culprits is a long one, it's most often related to neurological or vision problems.
+Photophobia isn't a condition but a symptom of other health conditions.
+Though the list of culprits is a long one, the main cause of photophobia is often related to neurological or vision problems.
+If you’re experiencing light sensitivity, the following are possible reasons why:

-Migraine is one the most common triggers.
-In fact, about 80 percent of people who have head bangers experience heightened sensitivity to light.
+One of the most common causes of photophobia is migraines.
+In fact, the majority of people who have migraine attacks experience heightened sensitivity to light.
 “Two-thirds of patients say photophobia is their most bothersome symptom during an attack,” Silberstein says.
 “But there are many who also have an increased sensitivity to light between attacks."

 More on Health